fxn/i-told-you-it-was-private/README.md

 come in hordes for gardening your code with such dedication and pursuit of pristine end-user interfaces and overall library perfection.

-What you face instead is hordes of complains because some frickin lazy people call themselves rebels, resist any kind of authority, and have access to the source code, so to the hell with the contract, they say.
+What you face instead is hordes of complaints because some frickin lazy people call themselves rebels, resist any kind of authority, and have access to the source code, so to the hell with the contract, they say.